top of page

 • Instagram

 Rachel Seymour is a Ph.D.
-Candidate studying Social-Cultural Anthropology.
+Candidate in Social-Cultural Anthropology at Indiana University, Bloomington with master’s degrees in American Studies and Anthropology.
 Prior to pursuing her doctoral studies, Rachel worked in higher education in various capacities, including academic advising, career services, curriculum development, library services, and educational research.
 Working in student development led her to gain a deeper understanding of students' needs and has informed her research on the complex dynamics of providing care.
-Her research engages in ethnographic and community-based methods to understand aging and caregiving practices.
-Rachel’s current research focuses on low-income, working class, older adults in the American Midwest, particularly those living on state borders who navigate complex health care systems.

 Research Interests